 The AF may include the updated service information in the "medComponents" attribute.

 The AF may include in the "AppSessionContextUpdateData" data type an AF application identifier in the "afAppId" attribute to trigger the PCF to indicate to the SMF/UPF to perform the application detection based on the operator's policy as defined in 3GPP TS 29.512 [8].

-The AF may also create, modify or remove events subscription information by sending the HTTP PATCH request message to the resource URI representing the "Individual Application Session Context" resource.
+If the "TimeSensitiveNetworking" feature is supported the AF may provide TSN information as specified in subclause 4.2.3.tsn3.The AF may also create, modify or remove events subscription information by sending the HTTP PATCH request message to the resource URI representing the "Individual Application Session Context" resource.

 The AF shall create event subscription information by including in the "AppSessionContextUpdateData" data type the "evSubsc" attribute of "EventsSubscReqDataRm" data type with the corresponding list of events to subscribe to; and the "notifUri" attribute with the notification URI where the PCF shall send the notifications.